How Do I...

 Register for a Program?

-The Guelph Public Library offers many programs of interest to library members of ages.
+The Guelph Public Library offers many programs of interest to library members of all ages.
 Please consult our Calendar of Events for descriptions of upcoming library events.

 You may register for our library programs in person, by phone at 519-824-6220, or through our events calendar.
 A valid Guelph Public Library card is required for online registration.